How much do truck drivers make in 2024?

 How much does a truck driver make at Migway?

-A truck driver that plans to run 2,000 miles per week at .65 cents per mile will make around $67K.
-Our performance bonus allows experienced truck drivers to make an extra $7K.
-For our guys and gals that like to keep the wheels turning, let's say 3,000 miles a week at .70 cents per mile (with the performance bonus) which is $2,100 a week or $109k a year.
+A truck driver who plans to run 3,000 miles per week at .60 cents per mile will make around $94K, before bonuses and other incentives.
 To put this into perspective, driver-trainers on average are estimated to make around $80K, and working for Walmart as a delivery driver will earn you about the same as a driver-trainer would.

 Our mission statement is to build a great company and to enrich the lives of our employees.
 Not just office and shop staff - but drivers!
-We pay them ultra-competitive rates towards their average OTR salary to show them that we care about our drivers and understand their sacrifices and commitment.
-So if you enjoy truck driving and the nature of the trucking lifestyle, reach out to recruiting to learn how working with MigWay could be the job opportunity that can help you get what you want out of life.
-Come see for yourself how our company drivers earn the annual salary of owner-operators, or independent contractors, that have their own equipment without all the headaches and hassles of repairs and bookkeeping.
+We pay drivers ultra-competitive rates towards their average OTR salary to show how much we care about our drivers and understand their sacrifices and commitment.
+So if you enjoy truck driving and the nature of the trucking lifestyle, reach out to recruiting to learn how working with MigWay can help you get what you want out of life.
+See for yourself how our company drivers earn the annual salary of owner-operators, or independent contractors, who have their own equipment without all the headaches and hassles of repairs and bookkeeping.

 Other pay incentives